-- attract, motivate, and retain personnel - encourage continued technical development and improve customer satisfaction - stay competitive for talent - encourage and reward individual achievement as well as overall Company performance - balance short-term performance and long-term performance by aligning the interests of our team with the interests of our shareholders
+- attract, motivate, and retain management personnel; - encourage continued technical development and improve customer satisfaction; - · stay competitive for talent; - encourage and reward individual achievement as well as overall Company performance; and

+• balance short-term performance and long-term performance by aligning the interests of our team with the interests of our shareholders

-Except with respect to certain performance-based bonuses and timing of restricted stock grants, the compensation program is generally available to all of our salaried employees and in operation provides for the same method of allocation of benefits between executive and non-executive participants.
-The only difference between executive officers and other salaried employees is that: certain potential bonuses for executive officers are subject to performance metrics (further emphasizing performance-based compensation); and restricted stock grants are considered annually rather than every three years (in part due to the Company's Stock Ownership Guidelines).
-Our compensation program is reviewed and compared to market periodically, though its core elements remain since these elements continue to accomplish the objectives of the compensation program.
-Ingenuity of our employees, employee turnover, employee morale, ability to hire, and individual and Company performance are important factors in assessing whether our compensation program is consistent with our philosophy and is meeting its objectives.
+Except with respect to certain performance-based bonuses, timing of certain restricted stock grants, and stock option expiration, the compensation program is generally available to all of our salaried employees and in operation provides for the same method of allocation of benefits between executive and non-executive participants.
+The only differences between executive officers and other salaried employees is that: certain potential bonuses for executive officers are subject to performance metrics (further emphasizing performance-based compensation); the stock option term for executive officers may be somewhat longer; and restricted stock grants are considered annually rather than every three years (in part due to the Company's Stock Ownership Guidelines) for non-CEO named executive officers.
+Our compensation program is reviewed and compared to market periodically, though its core elements remain since those elements continue to accomplish the objectives of the compensation program.
+Ingenuity of our employees, employee turnover, employee morale, ability to hire, and individual and Company performance are important factors in determining whether our compensation program is consistent with our philosophy and is meeting its objectives.